Skip to content

 Stabilization Inspections

 Follow-up inspections during the stabilization phase to verify that critical maintenance gaps are being closed and the building is being brought to Sentinel operating standard.
+This phase eliminates the most immediate risks before the property enters ongoing oversight.

 CadenceAs required · per phase